 I usually don’t even write about games that maybe someday could make it to our platform of choice.
 I don’t like clickbait articles and I don’t want to waste your time.

-When a developer doesn't even take the time to acknowledge it and reply to related questions, it usually means they don't even care and will most likely never support it.
-This time is different.
+When a developer doesn’t even take the time to acknowledge it and reply to related questions, it usually means they don’t even care and will most likely never support it.
+This time it’s different.